w3c/trace-context/spec/30-processing-model.md

 ## Processing Model in Participation Mode

-In participation mode, the tracing system decides to forward **and** modify trace-context headers.
+In participation mode, the tracing system decides to forward **and** modify tracecontext headers.
 The request is then considered as sampled.

 1. The tracing system receives a `traceparent` header and may receive `tracecontext`.
 2. The tracing system tries to parse the version of the `traceparent` header.